 The roads – “Sacbeob” in Maya – connect the different buildings in the ancient Maya city, and you can easily go around with the bikes in the area (the road surface is stroller-friendly, but the distances are not, the all round is 4 kms).
 We took a tricycle taxi (a sort of rickshaw) to visit the ruins, our driver provided us with nice information on the different monuments and the kids where enthusiast of this new experience.

-Then it was the turn of Michela, and followed Giò attempts to reach mum by free-climbing the pyramid (steps where already to big for Tommy, but almost impossible for Giò).
+Then it was the turn of Michela.
+Giò attempted to reach mum by free-climbing the pyramid.
+Steps were already to big for Tommy, but almost impossible for Giò.

 Completed the tour, we went for lunch in the restaurant just outside the ruins.
 Not the best one around probably, but kids were hungry, and in the end the food was ok.